 Introduction: DIY Platform Bed for Under $200

-Sometimes good parents make bad judgement calls.
+Sometimes good parents make bad judgment calls.
 This platform bed (and the Instrucable you are reading) is a result of one of those moments.

 We had our second child, fifteen YEARS after the first.
 For those who don't know, new baby = visitors.
 Lots of visitors.
 And our guestroom was basically four walls, a floor, and a ceiling.
 Oh, and a closet.

 When the requests to visit came pouring in from out of town family, we panicked.
 We filled our formerly empty guestroom with our teen daughter's queen bed, bought her a new mattress (but no frame or box spring because minimalism) and promised to build her the bed of her dreams as soon as things calmed down.

 Eighteen months later the parental guilt became overwhelming and we finally finished her bed.
 Our teen swears it was worth the wait.
 I kind of have to agree because it's a pretty darned sweet bed for under $200 worth of materials.

 Check out the two part video to see exactly how to build this bed.
 We've also include some Sketchup diagrams to make the build go smoother.
 Let us know if you have any questions!

 Step 1: Tools & Supplies